This playbook explains how we use social media at GDS. In it, we share our best practice, what we've learned and what we're planning to do.

 - promote our culture and talk about our people

-We run short campaigns around topical announcements.
+We run short social media campaigns around topical announcements.
 We also run themed weeks around our processes.
-Past campaigns include #accessibilityweek, #govtransformation and #govukis5.
+Past campaigns include #InternationalWomensDay, #Sprint19 and #GOVUKis7.
 These showcase expertise both in GDS and across government.
 It allows us to test new ideas and can help us with recruitment.

 We’ve included a handful of examples of how we’ve used social media to tell stories.
-This could be a short campaign we’ve led, or a cross-government campaign we’ve amplified with our own visuals.
+This could be a short campaign we’ve led, or a cross-government campaign we’ve amplified.

-The examples below are 2 tweets we posted to launch a mini campaign to mark the first year of the Government Transformation Strategy.
-Two tweets were threaded together to provide more context for users and enabled us to group 2 graphics together for higher visual impact.
+We also posted 2 tweets after Global Accessibility Awareness Day to share an article from our Director General that was published online.
+The 2 tweets were threaded together to provide more context for users and enabled us to group 2 graphics together for higher visual impact.

 Great social content has a consistent look and feel.
 This is particularly important if you’re creating a series of images or videos.
-It can drive more traffic than almost anything else.
+It can drive more engagement than almost anything else.

-We use a standard image format for @GOVUK that includes the GOV.UK logo, a call to action or statement and an illustrated icon.
+We use a standard image format for @GOVUK that includes the GOV.UK logo, a call to action or phrase that makes the context clear and an illustrated icon.
 Consistency makes your visual identity stronger and helps to build trust.

 Tips for digital content production

-Remember, one size does not fit all.
-Files should meet social media platform specifications.
+Remember, one size does not fit all, and any assets created should meet the social media platform specifications.

-Consider whether you want to amplify your content through advertising.
+Consider whether you want to amplify your content through advertising when planning and creating it.
 For example, Facebook will only let you use an image for advertising that has no more than 20% of text in it.

 Creating an editorial calendar

-We have an editorial calendar to manage publication and to keep track of events.
+We have an editorial calendar to manage publication, support key policy milestones or roadmap deliverables, and to keep track of events.
 We use Trello for day-to-day planning and Google Sheets for weekly and yearly planning.

 Collaborating and awareness days

 We adopt an 80/20 rule for content.
-80% is content we create and 20% of content is curated from elsewhere.
-For example, via a retweet or linking to another department’s content.
+Roughly 80% is content we create and 20% of content is curated from elsewhere via a retweet or linking to another department’s content.